lrq3000/auto_acpc_reorient/README.md

 3. Coregister the functional to SPM12 EPI template (this allows a correct translation matrix and a good basis for rotation)
 4. Coregister the functional onto the structural (this fine-tunes rotation to precisely match the subject's structural)

 The last 2 steps can be done by calling `auto_acpc_coreg()`, which has optimized default parameters for this task.

-For indication, on a dataset of 100 subjects with some heavily brain damaged or artifacted, the coregistration success rate was more than 95%.
+For indication, on a dataset of ~400 subjects with some heavily brain damaged or artifacted, the coregistration success rate was more than 95%.

-For a comparison of various methods for AC-PC reorientation, the following article is a good read:
+For a comparison of various methods for AC-PC reorientation, the following article is a very good read:

 `Liu, Yuan, and Benoit M. Dawant.
 "Automatic detection of the anterior and posterior commissures on MRI scans using regression forests."
 2014 36th Annual International Conference of the IEEE Engineering in Medicine and Biology Society.
 IEEE, 2014.`